Save thousands by improving your credit score

 1. Pay your bills on time (when they need it they need it)

-The biggest component of a credit score, by 35%, is payment history – or how good or bad you are with paying your bills on time or at all.
+The biggest component of a credit score, by a whopping 35%, is payment history – or how good or bad you are with paying your bills on time or at all.
 Good payment habits show banks that you’re a good credit risk, so pay all your bills on time and in full every time.

 Close your newer and keep only your oldest credit cards.
 Your credit history has a 15% weighting on your credit score.
 When you close a credit card, its history is erased.
 If you close your oldest credit card, you’ll lose most of your history.
 Close all retail cards, such as Gap, Macy’s, Nordstrom, etc. because they give little value and are needlessly expensive.